kodeman274/web-profile-codeman/README.md

 - Introduces interactivity to the website.
 - Utilized features include:
-  - Navigation menu display
   - Animation implementation
-  - Email sending functionality (if applicable)
+  - Button interaction
+  - Mouse implementation interaction

-### Animate.css
+### Animate Aos

 - Provides a library of CSS animations for visual appeal.
 - Used for:
-  - Loading screen animations
   - Scroll-triggered animations

 ### Google Font